Skip to content

 Do not rely only on a logo, nickname, or social media profile.
 The contract name should match the license record or clearly connect to it.

-Step 2: Search the CSLB Record
+Step 2: Search the CSLB License Lookup

 When the record appears, check: